marinsucks/42/README.md

 ## Contact

-For any further information, feel free to contact me on [mbecker@student.42.fr](mailto:mbecker@student.42.fr) or to take a look at [marinbecker.com](https://www.marinbecker.com) !
+For any further information, feel free to contact me on [mbecker@student.42.fr](mailto:mbecker@student.42.fr) and go take a look at [marinbecker.me](https://www.marinbecker.me)!

 ## Still here ?!